ktorio/ktor-documentation/topics/server-custom-plugins-base-api.md

 ### Handle calls {id="call-handling"}

-In your custom plugin, you can handle requests and responses by intercepting [existing pipeline phases](#pipelines) or newly defined ones.
+In a custom plugin, you can handle requests and responses by intercepting [existing pipeline phases](#pipelines) or newly defined ones.
 For example, the [Authentication](server-auth.md) plugin adds the `Authenticate` and `Challenge` custom phases to the default pipeline.

-So, intercepting a specific pipeline allows you to access different stages of a call, for instance:
+Intercepting a specific phase gives you access to a specific stage of call processing:

-- `ApplicationCallPipeline.Monitoring`: intercepting this phase can be used for request logging or collecting metrics.
+* `ApplicationCallPipeline.Monitoring`: use this phase for request logging, metrics, tracing, and similar monitoring tasks.
-- `ApplicationCallPipeline.Plugins`: can be used to modify response parameters, for instance, append custom headers.
+* `ApplicationCallPipeline.Plugins`: use this phase to handle calls or modify response parameters, such as appending custom headers.
-- `ApplicationReceivePipeline.Transform` and `ApplicationSendPipeline.Transform`: allow you to obtain and [transform data](#transform) received from the client and transform data before sending it back.
+* `ApplicationReceivePipeline.Transform` and `ApplicationSendPipeline.Transform`: use these phases to access and [transform](#transform) data received from the client or sent to the client.

-The example below demonstrates how to intercept the `ApplicationCallPipeline.Plugins` phase and append a custom header to each response:
+The following example intercepts the `ApplicationCallPipeline.Plugins` phase and appends a custom header to each response:

 ```kotlin
 class CustomHeader() {